1Franck/PewJS/src/doc/index.md

 ##Quick Start

-Take a look at this boiler plate. **We will use this code as reference for the next paragraphs.**
+This is a project boiler plate:

 ```javascript
 // Create the game